lipp/tinker/README.md

 ### ipcon:enumerate(timeout)

 Enumerates all available devices and returns them as a table with the stackid as key with sub tables which contain uuid, name and is_new.
+The timeout is optional and default to 0.3 secs.

 ```lua
 local ipcon = tinker.ipcon()